fjod/Codewars/CodeWars/Task.md

-﻿Write a function to find the longest common prefix string amongst an array of strings.

-If there is no common prefix, return an empty string "".
+﻿Given a singly linked list, determine if it is a palindrome.

 Example 1:

-Input: strs = ["flower","flow","flight"]
+Input: 1->2

-Output: "fl"
+Output: false

 Example 2:

-Input: strs = ["dog","racecar","car"]
+Input: 1->2->2->1

-Output: ""
+Output: true
-Explanation: There is no common prefix among the input strings.